 Chuck has practiced Workers' Compensation law for over 39 years.
 He is one of three Pennsylvania lawyers who have been selected as members of Larson's National Workers' Compensation Advisory Board.
-He lectured nationally on the subject and has taught over 150 hours of continuing education to other lawyers.
-Chuck has spoken to the Risk and Insurance Management Society and has presented many seminars for Lorman Education Services, beginning 1985.
+He has lectured nationally on Workers' Compensation and has taught over 300 hours of continuing education to other lawyers.
+Chuck has spoken to the Risk and Insurance Management Society and has presented many seminars for Lorman Education Services, beginning in 1985.
 Call for a free initial consultation about your problem case.

-Chuck has many years of experience in medical reimbursement issues, having authored the first comprehensive published work on the subject of Pennsylvania in 1994.
-He has assisted insurers in litigation of fee disputes, particularly "trauma cases," on a statewide basis, including several cases heard before the Commonw
+Chuck has many years of experience in medical reimbursement issues.
+He authored the first comprehensive work on the subject of Pennsylvania Medical Reimbursement in 1994.
+He has assisted insurers in litigation of fee disputes, particularly "trauma cases," on a statewide basis, including several cases heard before the Commonwealth Court.

-He is authorized by the Social Security Administration to represent disabled individuals before the Administration.
+He is authorized by the Social Security Administration to represent disabled individuals before the SSA.
+There is never a charge for an initial consultation nor for guidance during the application process.
 Legal representation may commence once an individual's claim has been administratively denied.
-Feed are contingent upon a recovery and are limited to a percentage of back benefits payable.
-There is never a charge for an initial consultation.
+Fees are contingent upon a recovery and are limited to a percentage of back benefits payable.